noamba/django-experiments/README.md

 Django website showcasing some work.
-Currently notdeployed.
+Was previously on pythonanywhere, currently not deployed.